estebanarivasv/AutomataAndGrammars/practice/README.md

 ## ***Automata and grammars***

-In this repository are displayed some practice exercises that I did in Automata and Grammars Subject for Universidad de Mendoza.
+In this directory there are displayed some practice exercises.

 We've worked with:
 - [Lexical Analyzers](https://github.com/estebanarivasv/automata-and-grammars/tree/master/lexical-analizer)